Throughout the writing of the early titles, this was

 it is smallish and not commercially navigable, per the hero of Smallfoot

 Alley, and is used exclusively by recreational craft.
-It runs somewhat parallel to the state highway where Smallfood sightings have become increasingly common.
+It runs somewhat parallel to the state highway where Smallfood sightings have become increasingly common--hence the term, Smallfoot Alley.
 Chatahoula County

 is fictional, as well, and located approximately in the same area as Clarke